epiverse-trace/tutorials-middle/learners/setup.md

 * When you open RStudio your R version will be printed in the console on the [console window](https://docs.posit.co/ide/user/ide/guide/code/console.html).
 Alternatively, you can type `sessionInfo()` into the console.

-* If your R version is 4.0.0 or later, you don't need to update R for this lesson.
+* If your R version is 4.0.0 or later, you don't need to update R for this tutorial.
 If your version of R is older than that, download and install the latest version of R from the [R project website](https://cran.rstudio.com/) for your operating system.

 * After installing a new version of R, you will have to reinstall all your packages with the new version.
 For Windows, there is a package called `installr` that can help you with upgrading your R version and migrate your package library.